Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 under the Datasources

-Query the Data
+Query the data

-Updating an Imply Deployment
+Updating an Imply deployment

-Select the Google Project ID [zachsherman]:
+Select the Google Project ID [imply]:

 1) New